JoeSzymkowiczFiveM/js5m-boombox/README.md

 This is an updated version of a boombox script I previously released, that lets the player have a useable boombox item in their inventory and use it to play songs/sounds.
 This utilizes ox_lib and a better 3d sound resource.

 ## Usage
 Add song mp3/ogg files to the chHyperSound resource, and add them to the js5m-boombox config.
 In its current state, the menu will only display the tapes/songs that you have available in your inventory, via GetPlayerData().items in the client.
+The person that put down the boombox is the only person that can interact with the boombox.

 I have included a pdn template file I've used to create tape/song inventory images, using real covers, and an example of one of them.

 ## Items
 You will need a useable item of a boombox to be added to your items.

 **boombox**

+## Make Your Own Tapes

 See the config for information about the tape items.

-The person that put down the boombox is the only person that can interact with the boombox

-## Make Your Own Tapes

 ## Dependencies
 - qb-core